aimpowered/aimpowered.github.io/_posts/2021-03-28-speech_rec_for_fluency_disorder.md

 Audio element failed...
 </audio>

-## Auto-tuning Video with Atypical Speech
+## Auto-tuning Video with Stuttering Speech

 The similar technique can be used to automatically edit a video to cut out the part with filler words, as shown in this example below.